chromium/chromium/components/visitedlink/README.md

 ## How do :visited links work?

-A description of the [design decisions and overview of the architecture for unpartitioned :visited links can be found here (internal only)](https://g3doc.corp.google.com/company/teams/chrome/chrome_history.md#details).
+A description of the design decisions and overview of the architecture for unpartitioned :visited links can be found below in the Tradeoffs section.
-Partitioned :visited links relies on many of the same tradeoff and design decisions as the original unpartitioned code.
+Partitioned :visited links relies on many of the same tradeoff and design as the original unpartitioned code.

 ### General Overview
 Like many APIs within chromium code, functionality is split between the browser